dhruvdhar1/event-flare/readme.md

     currentStockPrice: "245.65"
 }

-//send message to all subscribers in that channel broadcastStream.broadcastSome(JSON.stringify(dataToSend), [session1, session2])
+//send message to some subscribers in that channel broadcastStream.broadcastSome(JSON.stringify(dataToSend), [session1, session2])

 ...